KevinMX/support-matrix/LicheeConsole4A/RevyOS/README.md

 ![machine](image-1.png)

-## Testing Criteria
+## Test Criteria

-Test Success: Actual results match the expected results.
+Successful: The actual result matches the expected result.

-Test Failure: Actual results do not match the expected results.
+Failed: The actual result does not match the expected result.

 ## Test Conclusion

-Test Successful.
+Test successful.